Reverse Proxy and Webserver

 Upstream, Backend

-A single or multiple servers which can be used for load balancing the client request to.
+A single or multiple servers which can be used for load balancing the client requests.
 All servers used in an upstream must act equally (same protocol etc.) but do not need to run on the same port.

 Upstream Server, Backend Server